-European countries and the European Union have promoted democracy in Africa for decades since independence through various initiatives, programmes and agreements.
+The European Union has promoted democracy in Africa for decades through various initiatives, programmes and agreements.

 The 2000 Cotonou Agreement (for sub-Saharan Africa), and Association Agreements (Northern Africa): democracy and human rights clauses

 Replacing the 1975 Lomé Convention, the 2000 Cotonou Agreement covered relationships between the EU and sub-Saharan Africa/Caribbean/ Pacific countries for 20 years and was based on three pillars: development cooperation, economic and trade partnerships and a political dimension.